-Note: This series on the the use of incineration to recycle lithium-ion batteries that was proposed for Endicott NY is under construction, and will be complete by March 20, 2021.
+Note: This series concerns a proposal to use incineration to recycle lithium-ion batteries.
+It was proposed for Endicott in Broome County NY.
+The proposal resulted in the formation of the group NoBurnBroome on April 15, 2020, to oppose the proposal, which it successfully accomplished in February 2021.
 The Fluoride Action Network was interested in this project because the novel use of incineration to recoup valuable metals would be a new, and non-assessed, exposure route to large amounts of hydrogen fluoride.
+Index to the series is here.

 Endicott, in Broome County, NY, was the home of severe industrial pollution that took place over many decades.
 The pollution from IBM’s large operation in Endicott was the most recent.
 IBM dumped carcinogenic chemicals into the ground for over 30 years.
-Endicott residents learned about this severe situation in 2002.
+Endicott residents learned that their community was contaminated in 2002.
 This is a brief introduction to that pollution which was the major reason that residents in Endicott fought the proposed incinerator project to recycle lithium-ion batteries.
 The Air Permit issued to the company (SungEel) noted that four human carcinogens would be emitted from the incinerator stacks.
 The state had offered SungEel $1.5 million to begin their business in Endicott.

 The Endicott Library contains the archives on the Endicott Groundwater Monitoring Program.